 Marketing planning isn’t about one perfect plan.
 It’s being able to execute the right tactics and campaigns at the right times.
-You can’t know the unknowable – but with effective scenario planning you can react quickly to whatever market shifts come your way.
+You can’t predict the future – but with effective scenario planning you can react quickly to whatever market shifts come your way.

-Scenario planning enables marketing organizations to act with the agility and flexibility we all covet – and need – at the moment.
-On the surface scenario planning seems easy, just come up with a slightly altered version of Plan A, right?
+Scenario planning helps marketing organizations act with the agility and flexibility we all desire – and need – at the moment.
+On the surface, scenario planning seems easy.
+Just come up with a slightly altered version of Plan A, right?

 There are four things you need to know if you want the benefits of agility and flexibility: